 Short-term: Implement a fundraising review and develop a new work plan and future framework for the Development & Partnerships Team.
+Continued development of the financial model of Hutt St Centre and adherence to the Business model.

-Long-term: To continue building on the successes achieved to ensure that homeless people's needs and the services we provide are consistently funded, met and achieved.
+Long-term: To continue building on the successes achieved to ensure that homeless people's needs, their outcomes and the services we provide are consistently funded, met and achieved.